hakuberry/kakaofriends-ios-home-widget/README.md

 - If using Celcius, change line 45 from "F" to "C"
 - The Scriptable app should create a folder in iCloud.
 Copy both JS file and "weather" folder into the "Scriptable" folder in iCloud
 - Add a Scriptable widget to the homescreen and select the script

+- What're these lat.txt and long.txt files?
+-- The script uses the current location to retrieve the latest weather info but sometimes may fail and cause an error to appear on the Scriptable widget.
+The script saves the last latitude and longitude to the files and uses them if the current location fails